Payer Guide

 Challenges

-Common Problems With Kaiser Permanente billing
+Common Search and Billing Problems With Kaiser Permanente claims and appeal checks

 The workflow has to support this issue before claim submission, or it turns into avoidable rework after the payer responds.